The Gucci Garden is located in the historic Palazzo della Mercanzia in the central Piazza della Signoria and it is enriched by a pink eye logo.

 The Brunelleschi, 4-star hotel in Florence, is the ideal choice for any lover of art, culture and traditions and it is an ideal starting point for any visit to the historic centre.

-Find out the offers of the Brunelleschi hotel to visit Florence!
+Find out the best Florence hotel offers at the Brunelleschi Hotel and visit Florence!